 Discover it along the outer passageway.

-While the 1st floor's Brasserie is currently being renovated until the end of 2020, the summer terrace and Buffet on this floor have dishes and snacks to propose all day!
+While the 1st floor's Brasserie is currently being renovated until 2022, the summer terrace and Buffet on this floor have dishes and snacks to propose all day!

 Feeling peckish?
 Fancy a treat?
 The Ferrié pavilion buffet has you covered.
 Take a seat on the pleasant south-facing terrace for a well-deserved break!